nigelredding/act65.github.io/_drafts/2016-3-26-PriorKnowledge.md

 But the search is too great.(?)
 No-free-lunch theorem.
 But then how can we explain our thought process?
 What limits are there, given the no-free-lunch theorem

-IWe need a way for networks to choose their own activation function, to design their own structure, to ...
+Ihe need a way for networks to choose their own activation function, to design their own structure, to ...

 Now, the problems.